orkhasnat/CS_Notes/Software Engineering/OOP/Design Patterns/Abstract Factory.md

 **Usage examples:** The Abstract Factory pattern is pretty common in code.
 Many frameworks and libraries use it to provide a way to extend and customize their standard components.

 **Identification:** The pattern is easy to recognize by methods, which return a factory object.
 Then, the factory is used for creating specific sub-components.

-This example illustrates the structure of the **Abstract Factory** design pattern.
-It focuses on answering these questions:
-- What classes does it consist of?
-- What roles do these classes play?
-- In what way the elements of the pattern are related?
 ### C++
 ##### abstractFactory.cc
 ```cpp